US STOCKS-Higher bond yields, soft earnings weigh on Wall St

 Declining issues outnumbered advancing ones on the NYSE by a 2.96-to-1 ratio; on Nasdaq, a 2.07-to-1 ratio favored decliners.

-About 7.3 billion shares changed hands in U.S. exchanges, well above the 5.91 billion daily average over the last 20 sessions.
-(Editing by Nick Zieminski and James Dalgleish)
+About 7.3 billion shares changed hands in U.S. exchanges, above the 5.91 billion daily average over the last 20 sessions.